whotwagner/puppet-postfix/README.md

 ## Limitations

-This module is tested against open source Puppet4 on:
+This module is tested against open source Puppet4 and Puppet5 on:

-- Debian 9
+- Debian Stretch
+- Ubuntu Trusty

 ## Development